Complex multiplication and Brauer groups of K3 surfaces: K3 class group and K3 class field

-Given a CM number field $E$, Theorem \ref{MTSHIMURA} suggests the introduction of a class group (as meant in Shimura's book \cite{shimura2004arithmetic}) which we will call the K3 class group $G_{K3}(E)$ of $E$, and of its related class field, an abelian extension of $E$ obtained via class field theory, with Galois group isomorphic to $G_{K3}(E)$.
-These object will be of essential use later on, especially in the computations of the fields of moduli in the next section.
-In order to introduce them, we recall that by we mean $E$-linear unitary group, cut out by the equation $e \overline{e} =1$.
+Given a CM number field $E$, Theorem \ref{MTSHIMURA} suggests the introduction of a class group (as meant in Chapter 9 of Shimura's book \cite{shimura2014arithmetic}), the K3 class group $G_{K3}(E)$ of $E$, and of its related class field, an abelian extension of $E$ obtained via class field theory, with Galois group isomorphic to $G_{K3}(E)$.
+These objects will be of essential use later on, especially in the computations of the fields of moduli in the next section.
+In order to introduce them, we recall that by we mean $E$-linear unitary group, cut out by the equation $e \bar{e} =1$.

 \begin{defi} Let $E$ be a CM number field.
 We define the K3 class group of $E$ to be the double coset